Battle of Glen Shiel

-The rising was backed by Spain, then engaged in the 1718 to 1720 War of the Quadruple Alliance with Britain.
-It was intended to support a landing in South-West England, which was cancelled several weeks before; contemporaries on both sides viewed its failure as having fatally damaged the Jacobite cause.
+The Rising was backed by Spain, then engaged in the 1718–1720 War of the Quadruple Alliance with Britain.
+Originally intended to support a landing in south-west England, which was cancelled several weeks earlier, its failure was seen as having fatally damaged the Jacobite cause.

-Glen Shiel was the only battle of the 1688 to 1746 Jacobite Risings where the Jacobites remained on the defensive, rather than employing the Highland Charge.
-The battlefield is included in the Inventory of Historic Battlefields in Scotland, and protected by Historic Scotland.
+The battlefield is now included in the Inventory of Historic Battlefields in Scotland, and protected by Historic Scotland.